Creative Freedom within Artist Branding

 For her, defining what it is that stands out and is uniquely identifiable about the artist is essential to give a real sense of self and musical direction that will mark out a superstar in the long run.
 But what if one takes away the human element?

-b) completely fictional (None of the creatures are linked to any of their real life counterparts) and
+b) completely fictional (none of the creatures are linked to any of their real life counterparts)

-c) were created out of pure cynicism to popular celebrity culture, according to Damon.
+c) created out of pure cynicism for popular celebrity culture, according to Damon.

 When confronted with the question ‘why?’, his go to answer is: “If you can believe in figures such as Eminem and Marilyn Manson, why not get your head around something which takes that to its logical conclusion?”

 In an interview with Metro, Damon states that the whole pop aesthetic is more and more about manufactured personalities and even those that claim not to be are to a certain extent - Coldplay are “a little bit too clean to be real”.
 With Gorillaz they wanted to turn convention on its head and manufacture something with real integrity.